mersocarlin/mersocarlin.com/posts/2020-06-12-styled-components-and-css-variables.md

 ---
 title: 'Styled Components and CSS Variables'
 excerpt: 'With styled-components and CSS variables, you can create new themes for your app with just a few lines of code.'
-coverImageUrl: '/assets/blog/styled-components-and-css-variables-cover.jpg'
 date: '2020-06-11T00:00:00.000Z'
-author:
-  name: Hemerson Carlin
-  imageUrl: '/hemerson-dark.jpg'
-ogImage:
+images:
+  coverUrl: '/assets/blog/styled-components-and-css-variables-cover.jpg'
-  url: '/assets/blog/styled-components-and-css-variables-og.jpg'
+  ogUrl: '/assets/blog/styled-components-and-css-variables-og.jpg'
 ---

 [`styled-components`](https://styled-components.com/) is a great library for styling your React app.